ljdursi/bsr/README.md

-# BSR3: B-spline atomic R-matrix codes, third version
+# BSR: B-spline atomic R-matrix codes

 BSR is a general program to calculate atomic continuum processes using the B-spline R-matrix method, including electron-atom and electron-ion